Stensis/countries-display-book/README.md

 ## Styling
 The application is styled using CSS modules.
 The styles are organized in separate CSS files for each component, namely countryData.module.css and countryItem.module.css.

-## Credits
-The project is developed by Irene Njuguna.
-You can find the code on GitHub.